 From 1995 to 2012 Lloyd and Dorothy Robinson attended the annual surveying trip to this area.
-Other members of the club - Bob attended from 1997 to 2017, Jenny and Gary attended in 2007, and more information on the area can be read in the Helictite Journal (Volume 41, 2012 Published May 2012 by A.S.F.
-Inc, edited by Ken G Grimes. --http://helictite.caves.org.au/contents4.html)
+Other members of the club - Bob, Jenny and Gary- attended in various years, and more information on the area can be read in the Helictite Journal (Volume 41, 2012 Published May 2012 by A.S.F.
+Inc, edited by Ken G Grimes. -- http://helictite.caves.org.au/contents4.html)

-NINGBING RANGES
+NINGBING

 One of the planned aims of the 1982 ISS Kimberley trip was to visit the Ningbing Ranges, north of Kununurra.
 In the event, we were sidetracked to Whalemouth Cave in the Turkey Creek area.
-In 2005, our President, Gerrard Collins and his partner, Jodi Sellick were in Kununurra, and met up with John Cugley - a local caver, who showed them some caves in the Ningbing Ranges.
-On their return.
-Gerrard and Jodi fired up the interest of ISS members enough to propose a trip to the Ningbings in 2007.
+In 2005, our President, Gerrard Collins and his partner, Jodie Sellick were in Kununurra, and met up with John Cugley - a local caver, who showed them some caves in the Ningbing Ranges.
+On their return,

+Gerrard and Jodie fired up the interest of ISS members enough to propose a trip to the Ningbings in 2007.